 - There are two main reasons why these wouldn't match up:

-- Yes, and our script is V2 compliant for IAB GDPR standards.
+- Yes, it is possible that international users could be captured.
+Our script is V2 compliant for IAB GDPR standards.

 - Do view-through visits and conversions share the same lookback window?